danielenricocahall/elephas/README.md

 Increasing the driver memory even further may be necessary, as the set of parameters in a network may be very large and collecting them on the driver eats up a lot of resources.
 See the examples folder for a few working examples.

-## Distributed Inference / Evaluation
+## Distributed Inference and Evaluation

 The `SparkModel` can also be used for distributed inference (prediction) and evaluation.
 Similar to the `fit` method,  the `predict` and `evaluate` methods conform to the Keras Model API.